-As a birth doula, I have supported women and their partners through very different births in different settings in the Cambridgeshire area.
-I have experience with natural births (at home, in the birth centre and in the obstetric unit), water births, hypnobirths, and with more medicalised births such as complex medical histories, inductions, VBACS, assisted births, and cesareans births (I have been present in theatre during several cesareans and instrumental births).
+As a birth doula, I have supported women and their partners through very different births in different settings.
+I have experience with natural births (at home, in the birth centre and in the obstetric unit), water births, hypnobirths, and with more medicalised births such as complex medical histories, inductions, VBACS, assisted births, and cesareans births (I have been present in theatre during cesareans and instrumental births).

-I'm a birth geek and knowledge junkie (I guess the science brain is never going away!), and a bit of an alternative hippy too, so I've done (and still doing!) a lot of extra training and CPD, ranging from the hard science to the complete woo.
-So I know a wide range of labour comfort measures such as massage, using a rebozo, relaxation, breathing and healing techniques, which I can teach you both.
+I'm a birth geek and knowledge junkie (I guess the science brain is never going away!), and a bit of a hippy too, so I've done (and still doing!) a lot of extra training and CPD, ranging from the hard science to the complete woo.
+So I know a wide range of labour and postnatal comfort measures such as massage, using a rebozo, relaxation, breathing and healing techniques, which I can teach you and your partner if you have one.

-Postnatally, I will come to your home and help you settle into your new life as a parent.
-I will provide practical, emotional and information support-simply listening and helping reassure you that you are doing a good job, helping with establishing breastfeeding, cooking you meals and cakes, holding your baby whilst you rest, doing some light housework, or anything else you need to be able to rest and concentrate on getting to know your new baby and finding your feet as a new parent.
+The postnatal period is very important as well, and often overlooked.
+I can help you prepare for it too.
+I have written a book called Why Postnatal Recovery Matters.
+I can help you plan with may practical ideas, including writing a postnatal recovery plan.
+As a postnatal doula, I can come to your home and help you settle into your new life as a parent.
+I provide practical, emotional and information support-simply listening and help reassure you that you are doing a good job, helping with establishing breastfeeding, cooking you meals and cakes, holding your baby whilst you rest, doing some light housework, or anything else you need to be able to rest and concentrate on getting to know your new baby and finding your feet as a new parent.
 You can read more in my blog post about the way I support new parents postnatally.

 What I offer